leonkontorovich/centerline_behavior_annotation/README.md

 Run ometiff2bigtiff function as an array of jobs for every behavioural recording (See Cluster jobs repository).
 This will make one big tiff file for each folder.

-#### 1.1.2 Copy all the .btf files in a separate directory, like 'btf'

 ### 1.2.
-Run tiff2avi

-Run tiff2avi function as an array of jobs for every behavioural recording

-### 1.3.
 Substract background
 Check the cluster_jobs files.
-Use substract_background.sh file which calls the imfunctions.stack_substract_background()
+Use stack_subtract_background.sh file which calls the imfunctions.stack_substract_background()

-### 1.4.
+### 1.3.
 Generate binary images from the recordings
 If you want to generate the binary images with U-net, you will have to generate training data.
 See the unet-master package to see how.

+### 1.4.
+Run tiff2avi

+Run tiff2avi function as an array of jobs for every behavioural recording, avi files are needed for the next DLC step.

 ## 2. Run the recordings on the DLC network to detect Head and Tail